valoriedodge/myclawprint/README.md

 ## Plugin: SPIFFE Zero Trust Enforcer

-The `plugin/` directory contains the `spiffe-security-enforcer` Openclaw plugin.
+The `plugin/` directory contains the `spiffe-security-enforcer` OpenClaw plugin.
 It runs inside each gateway and:

 - **Watches the SPIFFE SVID** — maintains the current workload identity via the SPIRE agent socket; clears identity if the stream ends (fail closed)
 - **Enforces OPA policy** — checks every tool call against `policy/openclaw.rego` before allowing it; blocks the call if OPA is unreachable